An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers

 \section{Numerical Verification}

 The Q-FEM framework was implemented using IBM's \emph{Qiskit} software stack.
 Sequential least squares quadratic programming is used as the classical optimizer in the VQLS algorithm--leveraging the \emph{SLSQP} solver in the \emph{SciPy} optimization library.
-Several other optimization approaches exist, including other gradient-based optimizers as well as global optimizers (e.g. evolutionary algorithms). \emph{SLSQP} was chosen heuristically due to better observed performance compared to other available techniques in the \emph{SciPy} optimization library.
+Several other optimization approaches exist, including other gradient-based optimizers as well as global optimizers (e.g. evolutionary algorithms). \emph{SLSQP} was chosen heuristically due to better-observed performance compared to other available techniques in the \emph{SciPy} optimization library.
 The cost function Jacobian is computed numerically using finite differences.

 Firstly, we consider the role of ansatz selection (from among those available in the literature) on problem convergence.
 Then, we assess the performance of the algorithm for linear and quadratic element discretizations as a function of increasing problem sizes.
 All the verification results are obtained using the \emph{Aer} simulator in the \emph{Qiskit} library, and without incorporating the noise model in the simulator.
 We also compare the performance of global and local cost functions for the linear elements example, and show the convergence challenges posed by the presence of barren plateaus and local minima as the problem size increases.